logo n1

 Remember language comes from this.

-Thus, we wish to observe these moments of celebration with a few poems.
+Thus, we wish to observe these December moments with a few poems.

 The first one from Gus Speth, former Dean at Yale School of the Environment and founder of National Resources Defense Council and World Resources Institute.